Outer Ring Road, Bengaluru

-The Outer Ring Road (ORR), officially renamed as Dr. Puneeth Rajkumar Vartula Raste, is a ring road that runs around most of the perimeter of the city of Bangalore, Karnataka, India.
-This 60 km road was developed by the Bangalore Development Authority and different sections were opened progressively between 1996 and 2002.
+The Outer Ring Road (ORR) is a ring road that runs around most of the perimeter of the city of Bengaluru, Karnataka, India.
+This 60 km road was developed by the Bengaluru Development Authority and different sections were opened progressively between 1996 and 2002.
 IT firms on the Outer Ring Road generate revenue of US$ 22 billion every year, accounting for 32% of Bengaluru’s total IT revenue.

 The Outer Ring Road connects all major highways around the city – Tumakuru Road (NH 48), Airport Road (NH 44), Old Madras Road (NH 75), Hosur Road (NH 44), Bannerghatta Road (SH 87), Kanakapura Road (NH 948), Mysuru Road (NH 275) and Magadi Road (SH 85).
-It passes through major neighborhoods and suburbs such as Hebbala, Banaswadi, Krishnarajapuram, Mahadevapuram, Marathahalli, HSR Layout, Madiwala, BTM Layout, JP Nagar, Banashankari, Kengeri, Bangalore University, Nagarbhavi, Nandini Layout, Kengeri Satellite Town and Gokula.
+It passes through major neighborhoods and suburbs such as Hebbala, Banaswadi, Krishnarajapura, Mahadevapura, Marathahalli, HSR Layout, Madiwala, BTM Layout, JP Nagar, Banashankari, Kengeri, Bengaluru University, Nagarbhavi, Nandini Layout, Kengeri Satellite Town and Gokula.

-Initially conceived to keep the truck traffic out of downtown Bangalore, the city has outgrown the Outer Ring Road.
-Nandi Infrastructure Corporation Limited has almost completed another partial ring road around Bangalore as a part of the Bangalore–Mysore Infrastructure Corridor (BMIC) project.
+Initially conceived to keep the truck traffic out of downtown Bengaluru, the city has outgrown the Outer Ring Road.
+Nandi Infrastructure Corporation Limited has almost completed another partial ring road around Bengaluru as a part of the Bengaluru–Mysuru Infrastructure Corridor (BMIC) project.
 The BDA and BMRDA have planned three more ring roads beyond the existing ring road.
 The first of these, the Peripheral Ring Road (PRR) will run a few kilometres beyond the BMIC-PRR.
 The second and third of these will be known as the Intermediate Ring Road (IRR) and the Satellite Towns Ring Road (STRR) respectively.